Categorical Chern character and braid groups: Coherent sheaves and Drinfeld center

-by restricting the corresponding maps to the stable pieces of the convolution spaces.
-Moreover, the same argument as in Theorem 1.2.3 of \cite{OblomkovRozansky17} implies the following: \begin{proposition} The pull-back maps \(j_{\rfs}^*\), \(j_{\rst}^*\circ\pi^*_V\), where \(\pi_V\) is the projection along \(V\), are convolution algebra homomorphisms. \end{proposition}
+We define the convolution product on \(\MF^{\rst}\) by the formula \eqref{eq:conv-v}.
+The monoidal structure is defined on categories \( \MF^{\rfs}_{\Dr}, \MF^{\rfs}\) by restricting the corresponding maps to the stable pieces of the convolution spaces. \end{defn} The same argument as in Theorem 1.2.3 of \cite{OblomkovRozansky17} implies the following: \begin{proposition} The pull-back maps \(j_{\rfs}^*\), \(j_{\rst}^*\circ\pi^*_V\), where \(\pi_V\) is the projection along \(V\), are monoidal functors. \end{proposition} \begin{proof} The statement that \(j^*_{\rst}\circ\pi_V^*\) is a monoidal functor is shown in Theorem 1.2.3 of \cite{OblomkovRozansky16}.
+The same method yields the statement for \(j_{\rfs}^*\), we remind the details below.
+The key observation is the shrinking lemma from \cite{OblomkovRozansky16} (see lemma 12.3 from \cite{OblomkovRozansky16}).
+The lemma states that the pull back to an open Zarisky subset is an equivalence of the categories of matrix factorizations as long as the open set contains all critical points of the potential.